 Please contact us to learn more about volunteering with Thrive.
 Volunteer roles include food prep and support, toy washing, yard maintenance, program support and more.
 Program runs September through June.

 If you’re seeking a meaningful, one-to-one volunteer opportunity in your community, the Companioning Community Care program provides on-site and in-home support for individuals affected by life-limiting illness, cancer treatment, grief, or disability.
 It’s an important opportunity to help caregivers and your North Shore neighbours who are experiencing serious life challenges.

 As a volunteer, you’ll receive training in communication, personal boundaries, active listening, self-care, and other topics.

 If you’re a North Shore student starting grade 10, 11 or 12 in the upcoming school year, we encourage you to volunteer for the Youth Leadership Advisory Board (YouthLAB).
 You’ll learn about mental health issues – including depression, anxiety, eating disorders, bullying, and LGBTQ2S+ issues – from our experienced counsellors.
-You’ll also earn over 60 community service hours and meet other local youth, while making a real difference in your community.
+You’ll also earn up to 50 community service hours and meet other local youth, while making a real difference in your community.

 YouthLAB members advocate for the needs of at-risk local youth and give presentations to their high school peers.
 It’s a great way to develop your leadership, communication, and public speaking skills.
 You’ll also help us to refine our youth outreach plans.